 Does Tooth Decay in Baby Teeth Cause Permanent Harm?

-does tooth decay in baby teeth cause permanent harm cheltenham All parents are aware of the need to keep their children strong and healthy, but sometimes the importance of keeping baby (temporary) teeth healthy can be overlooked.
+All parents know the need to keep their children strong and healthy, but keeping baby (temporary) teeth healthy can sometimes be overlooked.

-This is often because the temporary nature of these teeth makes them seem less important.
+This is often because the temporary nature of these teeth makes them seem less critical.

 But childhood tooth decay is the most common chronic disease suffered by our children.
 Estimates vary, but up to 40% of children are believed to have at least one cavity in the first five years of their life.

-And these cavities can have surprisingly negative effects on oral health, both in the present and future of children.
-In this post, Captivate Dental discusses how tooth decay can harm your child and what you can do to prevent it.
+These cavities can surprisingly damage oral health in the present and future children.
+In this post, we will discuss how tooth decay can harm your child and what you can do to prevent it.

 Let’s take a closer look at these issues.